jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

     }
 }

-// somewhere inside a `RenderContext`
+render {
 // (rendering of person omitted)

     section {
         button {
             +"Add Fritz"
             clicks.map {
                 // we define some static person; in real life this might be created by some user input Person(1, "Fritz", setOf(Interest.Programming, Interest.History))
             } handledBy storedPersons.addPerson
             // in order to call `addPerson`, we need a `Flow<A>` as first parameter for `handledBy`
             // So the flow defines the action `A`, that the handle-code will receive,
             // in this case some `Person`-object
+        }
     }
 }
 ```

 #### Use Meta-Information in Action